SIG-IR/abode/scrape/json/json_layout.md

 The input json for each website so the scraper can get data should look like this.
 {
   "link":required,
   "address":optional
   "rate": [per-person,total] required,
   "beds": optional,
   "bathrooms": optional,
-  "phone": optional,
-  "email": optional,
-  "info-given":required,
-  "info": "tag" or "the info in plain text" if info-given is true required }
+}